my1396/Water-Transfer/README.md

   - Night light does not affect the performance significantly.

 - [ ] Use historically trained model (before operation) to predict future (after operation)
-  - [ ] 0-1 prediction: 3-year average, massive vote.
-  - [ ] Maybe by year, so we can see whether there is a trend of increasing deviation.
+  - [ ] Visualize prediction after operation and see if there is a changing pattern from 0 to 1 or from 1 to 0;
+  - [ ] 0-1 prediction:
+    - [ ] 3-year average climate; which lower the influence of climate internal volatility;
+    - [ ] massive vote; predict 1 if there exists 1: Predictions turn out to be too concervative.
+  - [ ] Add predictors, such as volatility